 Low magnesium levels may lead to improper functioning of the sphincter that prevents acid from escaping.
 We’ve been learning more and more about the seemingly endless amount of benefits of magnesium — it helps with everything fromdigestive health, tobone health, to easinganxiety anddepression.
 But we are also learning that a deficiency in magnesium usually means a deficiency in other essential minerals too, including zinc and boron.
 Which leads to our first tip for preventing GERD.

 Increase Magnesium Intake

 You can begin to increase your intake of magnesium through natural foods.
-Magnesium is especially found in foods like almonds, spinach, cashews, black beans, edamame, nut butters, avocados, and leafy green vegetables — but to make sure you get enough magnesium and other essentials, you can supplement with theSmarter Multi, with just the right amount of magnesium you need each day, sourced from organic food sources exclusively.
-In fact all the minerals in smarter multi that can be sourced from organic food sources are!
+Magnesium is especially found in foods like almonds, spinach, cashews, black beans, edamame, nut butters, avocados, and leafy green vegetables — but to make sure you get enough magnesium and other essentials, you can supplement with theSmarter Multi, with just the right amount of magnesium you need each day, sourced from natural food sources exclusively.
+In fact all the minerals in smarter multi that can be sourced from natural food sources are!

 Take Probiotics and Eat Fermented Foods Regularly

 Probiotics, the healthy bacteria that is essential for keeping your gut microbiome ecosystem in balance and functioning correctly, are important for addressing harmful bacteria in the stomach and intestines.
 Specifically, probiotics are essential for